Top 11 ERP Systems for Businesses in Canada | 2026

 2. Retail: Enhances Inventory Management and Customer Experience

-Retail utilizes ERP solutions to manage omnichannel retailing, optimize inventory, and improve customer engagement.
+Retail utilizes ERP Supply Chain solutions to manage omnichannel retailing, optimize inventory, and improve customer engagement.

 How ERP Helps Retail: